openwebos/luna-sysmgr/README.md

 # Known Issues

-1) Running of applications causes User Interface display issues.
-2) Error messages are generated in the LunaService log file, which can be ignored.
+1) Error messages are generated in the LunaService log file, which can be ignored.
-3) Since the components supporting "Just Type" have not yet been released, attempting to enter text in the "Just Type" field will cause luna-sysmgr to fail.
+2) Since the components supporting "Just Type" have not yet been released, attempting to enter text in the "Just Type" field will not work as expected.

 # Copyright and License Information